 Talent connects the power supply to the LIA and turns it on.

 Make sure that the output of the pre-amplifier matches the input of the lock-in amplifier under all conditions.
-Here, the maximum output of the pre-amplifier is 10 V but the maximum input range of the lock-in amplifier is 1.5 V. [1]
+Here, the maximum output of the pre-amplifier is 10 volt but the maximum input range of the lock-in amplifier is 1.5 volt.
+[1]

 Talent measures the output signal of the pre-amplifier using the multimeter